baileyherbert/envato.js/README.md

 #### Look up a user's private collection

 Returns details and items for public or the user's private collections.
+Returns `undefined` if the collection is not found.

 ```js
 let { collection, items } = await client.user.getPrivateCollection(123456);